-A recent arrival at the Bureau of Architecture, Peter has spent over three decades designing affordable housing and public and private schools in California and working with low- and no-income populations throughout south- and southeast Asia.
-He is a recipient of awards from the Fulbright Foundation, the National Endowment for the Humanities, the Graham Foundation, Columbia and Harvard Universities, and other institutions.
-At the Bureau of Architecture, he has been involved in design, programming, and construction administration of multiple homeless shelters.
+Peter has spent over three decades designing homeless shelters, affordable housing, and schools in California and working with low-income populations throughout south and southeast Asia.
+He is a recipient of awards from the Fulbright Foundation, the National Endowment for the Humanities, the Graham Foundation, Columbia and Harvard Universities, among other institutions.
+At the Bureau of Architecture, he has been involved in the design, programming, and construction administration of multiple homeless shelters.

 Courses